luttechan/ANV-Core/README.md

 This software is intended only for personal, educational, and non-commercial study use.

-AnkiVoice Extended is not affiliated with, endorsed by, sponsored by, authorized by, or officially connected to Anki, AnkiWeb, NAVER Dictionary, NAVER Corporation, or any other third-party service provider.
+AnkiVoice Core is not affiliated with, endorsed by, sponsored by, authorized by, or officially connected to Anki, AnkiWeb, or any other third-party service provider.

 ## Requirements